beyondwdq/Recipes/cpputils/README.md

 * fixedsizeorderedlist.h implements an ordered list with fixed size.
 The class `FixedSizeOrderedList` is derived from `std::set`.
 It works, but it is risky to derive a class from `std::set` since it does have a virtual destructor (Effective C++ 3rd edition, item 7).
-It would be better to use aggregation instead of inheritence.
+Currently private inheritance is used to solve this problem.
+It would be better to use aggregation instead of inheritance.

 * helper.h includes a set of utility functions for various purposes.
 All functions are in the namespace `mtl`.